Degree Administrators

 Maximum Funding Guidelines

-When the receipt of a Research Assistantship or an internal or external fellowship would push a student over the funding limit, the Research Assistantship or fellowship supplants the departmental financial aid award for that term.
+MIT limits the total amount of financial support a student may receive from/through MIT.
+All graduate students are limited to a maximum of a full stipend and full tuition per term.
+When the receipt of a Research Assistantship or an internal or external fellowship would push a student over the funding limit, the Research Assistantship or fellowship supplants the departmental award for that term.
 The student does not forfeit eligibility for financial support in other terms for which aid has been promised.

 Maximum Employment Guidelines

 Graduate students may hold a maximum of one full-time appointment during term.
 A full-time appointment is defined as the equivalent of 20 hours per week.
 Normally this takes the form of one full-time TA or RA appointment.
+Students may combine partial appointments provided the combined hours do not exceed 20 per week.
+Students are advised to check with the Department of Architecture to confirm eligibility requirements before accepting more than one position.

 Graduate students who hold full-time Research or Teaching Assistantships or who receive full support on a fellowship are not usually eligible for additional employment.
 A US citizen or permanent resident who applies for work in addition to his or her full-time RA or TA appointment may be permitted additional compensated employment at MIT up to a maximum of 10 hours per week.
-But, this is a rare occurrence and requires prior permission from the faculty TA/RA supervisor and the department’s administrative officer.
+But, this is a rare occurrence and requires prior permission from the faculty TA/RA supervisor and the departmentís administrative officer.

 Regulations for international students are stricter due to US immigration laws.
 International students must be full-time registered students; their work cannot exceed 20 hours per week when school is in session; and those who hold full-time Research or Teaching Assistantships are not allowed to take any other employment on or off campus.